progapandist/rubotnik/README.md

 # Planned features

 - [ ] Support for other Messenger UI elements like *List Template*
+- [ ] Support for Messenger Platform's webviews
 - [ ] Integration with NLU services like Wit.ai and API.ai

 Most of all, I'll appreciate any help with turning **Rubotnik** into a proper gem with generators for new projects and **other grown-up things**.